Indonesian President Joko Widodo praises North Sumatra SME products for good packaging - ExBulletin

 Politics

-President Joko Widodo said this during a gathering with thousands of participants of the Madani National Capital (PNM)-assisted Building a Prosperous Family Economy (Mekar) program at Fifty Fields, Batubara Regency, Wednesday (7/2) .
+President Joko Widodo said this during a gathering with thousands of participants of the Building a Prosperous Family Economy (Mekar) program under the leadership of the Madani National Capital (PNM) in Fifty Fields, Limapuluh Kota sub-district, Limapuluh district, Wednesday (02/07/2024).

+The event was also attended by Acting Regent of Batu Bara Nizhamul, SE, MM, Minister of Transportation Budi Karya Sumadi, PNM Director Arief Mulyadi, as well as all participants consisting of MSMEs assisted by the PNM.

+Indonesian President Joko Widodo also handed over aid in the form of basic necessities and bicycles to two MSME players.

 “I am happy that the packaging of products in North Sumatra is good.
 Like this, Bilqis brand tempeh chips, ginger chips, goat milk.
 It is well packaged and can be sold anywhere where.
 The packaging is like this, it's good, right?
 “North Sumatra, I salute the packaging,” said Joko Widodo, showing the product to the participants, dominated by women.